cchurch/api-docs/source/includes/_api_user.md

 last_name                            | string               | Last name of the user
 email                                | string               | Email address of the user (must contain only ASCII characters) owner_account_id                     | string               | Unique identifier of the account that the user belongs to active_account_id                    | string               | Unique identifier of the user's active account.
-When switching to a sub account the 'active_account_id' of that user in their session becomes the unique identifier of the sub account that was switched into uid                                  | string               | Identifier of the user. **This field is for internal use only** is_superuser                         | int                  | Indicates whether the user is a super user (1) or not (0). **This field is for internal use only** is_account_superuser                 | int                  | Indicates whether the user is an account super user (1) or not (0)
+When switching to a sub-account the 'active_account_id' of that user in their session becomes the unique identifier of the sub-account that was switched into uid                                  | string               | Identifier of the user. **This field is for internal use only** is_superuser                         | int                  | Indicates whether the user is a super user (1) or not (0). **This field is for internal use only** is_account_superuser                 | int                  | Indicates whether the user is an account super user (1) or not (0)